 - 1/2 tsp salt + more to taste

 Meanwhile, make the ground beef in a large saucepan.
-Heat to medium high heat, add a tbsp of oil and garlic once hot.
+Heat to medium high heat, add a tbsp of oil.
 Cook the beef stirring frequently until no longer pink.
 Set aside.

 While beef is cooking, make your enchilada sauce.
 Mix together arrowroot, chili powder, cumin, chipotle powder (if using), onion powder and salt.
 In a small saucepan, heat oil over medium high heat.
 Add garlic and saute 1-2 mins until fragrant.
 Turn heat down to medium low.
 Add spice mixture to the pan to form a paste.
 Now stir in broth, vinegar, and tomato paste.
 Heat to medium high and whisk while the sauce begins to thicken.
 Reduce heat once again, continuing to whisk for another 3-4 minutes.
 Set aside.